AyushSMD/OnieroRAG/README.md

 > [!TIP]
 > Skip this step if you **do not wish** to run the `llama3.2:3b` model locally, and are okay with making API calls only.
 [Recommended for systems with low compute power]

 Make sure your Ollama client is up and running.
 Windows users simply need to download and install the client from [here](https://ollama.com/).
 Linux users will simply figure it out because they aren't crippled.
+If you are a Linux user, and seem to be otherwise, kill yourself.

 Next, get the [llama3.2:3b](https://ollama.com/library/llama3.2) model.
 Run the following in your terminal:
 ```sh